sanjivjha/btm/trunk/src/README.txt

 BRIFE ILLUSTRATION OF THE IMPLEMENTATIONS OF BTM AND BBTM MODEL

-Biterm Topic Model (BTM) is a topic model developed for short text (need to set a window length when generating biterms for nomral text), like microblogs and webpage titles.
+Biterm Topic Model (BTM) is a topic model developed for short text (need to set a window length in the function "gen_biterm()" in doc.h when generating biterms for nomral text), like microblogs and webpage titles.
 It learns topics by modeling the generation process of word co-occurrences (referred as biterms), rather than word-document co-occurrences.